Modern education in Ethiopia: From Menelik to Zewditu

 Later on, there was need for modern public education in the early beginning of the twentieth century, with absence of Church and Quran education to satisfy the demands or needs of political, economic, foreign relations, maintaining the sovereignty of the country.
-This was influenced by centralized government since 19th century and Ethiopia's strong diplomatic ties with other world, the Franco-Ethiopian Railway and the introduction of infrastructure.
+This was influenced by centralized government since the 19th century and Ethiopia's strong diplomatic ties with other world, the Franco-Ethiopian Railway and the introduction of infrastructure.
 European languages such as French, Italian, English as well as native language Amharic dominated the curriculum to the field like mathematics, science, physical training, and sports.

 The main curriculum was brought from France, which routinely promoted the natives to learn French language and highly assimilated through the course.
 Menelik also faced opposition from church leaders in Coptic Orthodox at Alexandria and Syria for introducing modern type education, which believed to promote anti-Ethiopian attitude particularly for introducing foreign education.
 As response to opposition, the curriculum included Ge'ez course that included writing and reading.

 By the 1920s, the opposition to modern education came to diminish slightly and Menelik contributed to the growth of non-governmental education.
 In 1929, Empress Zewditu issued a proclamation that wanted to reverse traditional education.
 It reads as:

 Those parents who failed to send their children to schools and made them learn reading and writing skills, respecting the empress and God would have to be penalized 50, 50 Ethiopian birr each and the birr collected from such penalties would be given to the respective church and being used to serve the needy people.
 The baptism priest was also requested to advice his religious children to send their biological children to schools.
 If they failed to send their children to schools, the priest should inform this to the respective government representatives.
 The teachers are requested to teach children.
 Church leaders are also expected to provide life skills advice to its people.
 Moreover, parents need to initiate their children to learn local skills that could help them to lead their future.